fbpx Girls Education Collaborative

 Kitenga Pioneers

-The first class of students at KSSG self-describe as “Kitenga Pioneers.”
+The first class of students at KGSS self-describe as “Kitenga Pioneers.”
 For some of these girls, this school offered the first glimpse of hope for a life beyond their village.
-In November 2020, 30 of these pioneers will graduate with a lower secondary school degree and experience beyond what they dreamed possible four years ago.
+In November 2020, 30 of these pioneers graduated with a lower secondary school degree and experience beyond what they dreamed possible just four years earlier.

 We take a holistic approach to educating “the whole girl.”
 GEC continues to work closely with school leadership and provides needed funding to boost programming that helps ensure the success and retention of every student, despite their personal or educational backgrounds.